StanfordBDHG/ChatPPC/README.md

 ## Vector Search Optimization

-For optimal performance with vector similarity search, you should create proper database indexes after ingesting documents.
-The project includes two SQL scripts to help with this:
+The project includes optimized vector search functionality with robust error handling and performance enhancements.
+For optimal performance, you should also create proper database indexes after ingesting documents.

 ### Setting Up Vector Indexes